centic9/cover-the-world/README.md

 * Allows to zoom in/out
 * Loading indicator when data is still loading
 * Allows to toggle "largest cluster"
+* Allows to toggle "largest rectangle"
 * Allows to toggle "largest square"
 * Allows to toggle "new" squares/tiles
-* Allows to display covered "squares", i.e. 1kmx1km areas
+* Allows to display covered "squares", i.e. 1km x 1km areas
 * Allows to display covered "tiles", i.e. aprox.
-1milex1mile areas
+1mile x 1mile areas

 On the right side:
 * Menu button which allows to switch to different maps and enable/disable various overlays